nevanscott/uxui.cat/content/projects/feature.md

 ## Aspects to Consider

 * Who are the users and what are their goals?
 How can you quickly learn about them?
-How does the assigned scenario fit into their life?
+How would they make use of this new feature?
 * What’s your hypothesis about how the new functionality will change their behaviors?
 * How should the new functionality tie into the navigation of the product?
 Expect to try more than one approach here.
-* You must be able to defend your design decisions based on research and testing.
+* You must be able to defend your design decisions based on testing.
-* The company already has an established aesthetic and defined look and feel.
+* The product already has an established aesthetic and defined look and feel.
 How will you maintain this in your high-fidelity prototype?

 ## Requirements

 * User flows for the key new tasks the user needs complete
 * Show how the feature fits into the app navigation
-* Evaluate your design against heuristics and CRAP principles
 * Digitized screens at high fidelity
 * Create at least one key animation for your interface <small>(you're very welcome to do more!)</small>
-* Provide evidence for key decisions through research and testing
+* Provide rationale for key decisions, especially through testing

 ## Presentation